 Every day fraudsters are developing new ways to scam innocent people.
 It’s important to understand that anyone can fall victim to fraud.
 That’s why we are here to provide resources about popular fraud schemes and how to avoid them.

 Fraud is defined as any intentional act or omission designed to deceive others that results in the victim suffering a loss and/or the perpetrator achieving a gain.
-FTC data shows that consumers reported losing more than $5.8 billion to fraud in 2021, an increase of more than 70% over the previous year.
+FTC data shows that consumers reported losing more than $10 billion to fraud in 2023, a 14% increase over reported losses in 2022.

 At Needham Bank, protecting your money and personal information is our top priority.
 That’s why we’ve outlined how to keep your Needham Bank account(s) safe and the services we offer that can help in doing so.